OpenRobotLab/EmbodiedScan/models/README.md

 ### LEO

-1. Follow the [LEO](https://github.com/embodied-generalist/embodied-generalist/blob/main/README.md) to setup the Env.
+1. Follow the [LEO](https://github.com/embodied-generalist/embodied-generalist/blob/main/README.md) to setup the environment.
 For data preparation, you need not load the datasets, only need to:

    (1) Download [Vicuna-7B](https://huggingface.co/huangjy-pku/vicuna-7b/tree/main) and update cfg_path in configs/llm/\*.yaml